Mid Valley Megamall

 Mid Valley Megamall is a shopping mall in Mid Valley City, Kuala Lumpur, Malaysia.
 It sits at the entrance of Petaling Jaya and Kuala Lumpur.
 Developed by IGB Berhad, the complex was opened in 1999.
 The mall has garnered media attention with events like the IT Fair, Home and Decoration Fair, and The MATTA Fair being held in the Mid Valley Exhibition Centre (MVEC).
 It was awarded Best Shopping Complex Award 2000 by Tourism Malaysia and Best Retail Development 2001 by FIABCI Malaysia.

-It was announced that a second mall, Mid Valley Southkey, had been slated for 2016 in the Iskandar region of Johor Bahru.
+It was announced that a second mall, Mid Valley Southkey, had been slated for 2019 in the Iskandar region of Johor Bahru.

 Incidents

 On 30 May 2017, a fire broke out on Megamall's lower ground floor at 8:20 pm local time.
 The Malaysian Fire and Rescue Department managed to put it out by 8:52 pm.
-A subsequent investigation traced the cause of the fire to a faulty facsimile machine.
+A subsequent investigation traced the cause of the fire to a faulty facsimile machine located inside a mynews.com convenience store.

 On 17 May 2023, an isolated fire broke out at the mall.
 The fire started from the TNB substation plant but was contained by the firefighters in less than an hour.
 The incident was believed to be caused by an overheating cooling oil within the TNB substation.